maxiking913/T6-Survival/README.md

 -Fixxed: -Round Respawn while whole intervall and not just on roundend (moved the function form level to a self monitor)
 -Fixxed: Essential Shop Players Menu should now not show 1 Bot only Players

+-Fixxed: Rnadom Server Crash
+-Fixxed Bossround in higher rounds now end how they should and not stop the game
 ```

 # Features added in next Version
 ```
 (Everything in "Currently in testing" for this Release)

+-Balistic Knife and Added:Knife now Free in Weaponshop

 -Knife kills give $80 (Also scales with Money Perk)